Peruvian Civil War of 1834

 The Peruvian Civil War of 1834 was a revolt by supporters of former president Agustín Gamarra against the government.
 Gamarra had wanted Pedro Pablo Bermúdez as his successor to the presidency instead of Luis José de Orbegoso.
 On April 17, 1834, the two sides clashed in the Battle of Huaylacucho, in Huancavelica resulting in a victory for the revolutionaries.
 On April 24, 1834, there was another clash near Jauja.
-Although the revolutionaries, Obregoso was overthrown the next year by Felipe Santiago Salaverry, sparking the Salaverry-Santa Cruz War.
+Although the revolutionaries surrendered, Orbegoso was overthrown the next year by his subordinate Felipe Santiago Salaverry, sparking the Salaverry-Santa Cruz War.

 The Peruvian Civil War of 1834, also known as the Bermúdez Revolution, was a conflict that began in Peru after the election of General Luis José de Orbegoso as the country’s provisional president.
 Former president and General Agustín Gamarra, unhappy with election results, incited General Pedro Bermúdez to stir up a rebellion against the new government.
 The rebellion began in January 1834.
 The people divided themselves into two factions: the Bermudistas and the Orbegosistas.
 After several months of fighting on different fronts, the factions peacefully reconciled in what is called the Embrace of Maquinhuayo.
 This was the first civil war in the history of Peru as a republic.

 Context

 On December 20, 1833, the constitutional term of President Augustín Gamarra ended.
 Because a successor had not been chosen due to failed elections months before, the National Convention (a congress of constituents) agreed to choose a provisional president.
 Gamarra and the conservatives supported candidate General Pedro Bermúdez, while the liberals that dominated the assembly supported General Luis José de Orbegoso, a less authoritarian soldier.
 Francisco Xavier de Luna Pizarro, the famous liberal clergyman who presided over the assembly, was like a son to Orbegoso.
 The other candidate was General Domingo Nieto.
 The voting was carried out in the midst of the Convention, where Orbegoso received 47 votes, Bermúdez received 37, and Nieto received only one.

-Orbegoso assumed power on the 21st of December, 1833, counting on the approval of the city.
+Orbegoso assumed power on 21 December 1833, counting on the approval of the city.
 His ascension to power meant the end of Gamarra’s government, which had been worn down because of his authoritarian beliefs.
 However, the supporters of Gamarra, who continued to control key positions of power, harassed the new administration with the intention of demolishing it and placing Bermúdez as the new president.
 They claimed that the presidency of Orbegoso was illegal because it was not the National Convention’s place to select the president.